FYP-ScamSword/site-inspect/URLINSPECTION.md

         These are some commonly abused domains by phishing sites.
 In our DB, we keep a list of such commonly abused sites, and their "trademarks".
 For example, the trademark of PayPal would be `paypal`.
         > ![1676749125570](image/URLINSPECTION/1676749125570.png)

+      > **Note**
+      > As the cybersquatting checks are heavily dependent on our list of commonly abused domains by phishing sites, we will work to populate the DB with more of these websites.

    2. Homographsquatting
         > Homographsquatting domains take advantage of internationalized domain names (IDNs), where Unicode characters are allowed (such as microsofŧ[.]com).
 Attackers usually replace one or more characters in the target domain with visually similar characters from another language.
 These domains can be perfectly indistinguishable from their targets, as in the case of apple.com, where the English letter "a" (U+0061) was replaced with the Cyrillic letter "а" (U+0430).